learnk8s/learnk8s.io/src/persistent-connections/content.md

 Or you could [implement more sophisticated load balancing algorithms](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/daperture-load-balancer.html).

-The client-side code that executes the load balancing should follow the following logic:
+The client-side code that executes the load balancing should follow the logic below:

 1. retrieve a list of endpoints from the Service
 1. for each of them, open a connection and keep it open
 1. when you need to make a request, pick one of the open connections
-1. on a regular interval refresh the list of endpoints and remove or add new connections
+1. on a regular interval, refresh the list of endpoints and remove or add new connections

 ```slideshow
 {